-Some of the causes are illustrated below.
-Remember also that an uneven or sloping floor, the edge of a carpet or rug, and soft or thick carpets and rugs can also cause instability and tipping accidents.
+Some causes are illustrated below.
+Remember also that an uneven or leaning floor, the edge of a carpet or rug, and soft or thick carpets and rugs can also cause instability and tipping accidents.

-Opening several drawers at the same time while looking for something.
-This makes the centre of gravity of the chest-of-drawers shift outside the base of the furniture and it tips over.
+Opening several drawers at the same time, in search of something.
+This makes the centre of gravity of the chest of drawers shift outside the base of the furniture and it tips over.

 Pulling or hanging on a drawer for fun.

-Leaning on a drawer for support or to get up from the floor.
+Leaning on a drawer for support or to rise up from the floor.